Jerry DeCicca: 2010s

 DeCicca's day job providing community education for a mental healthcare provider required him to spend many hours in the car driving between 19 different counties in Texas' Hill County; DeCicca used this time to conceive the songs that would comprise his next solo album, Time The Teacher, which was released in 2018.
 Uncut named the album "Americana Album of The Month" in its March 2018 issue, while The Fader raved that the album represented "a remarkable feat of empathy."

 After relocating to Bulverde, Texas, DeCicca contacted Augie Meyers, a songwriter, multi-instrumentalist, and founding member of Dough Sahm's Sir Douglas Quintet.
 DeCicca recorded ten songs with Meyers at Blue Cat Studios in San Antonio.
 The fruits of this session would not be released until 2021's The Unlikely Optimist And His Domestic Adventures, preceded by 2018's Burning Daylight, recorded the previous year.
 Aquarium Drunkard praised the album's "raw and driving heartland rock."
 Stereogum, also remarking on the album's "more enlivened" setting, premiered the album's first single "Here With You".

 Also in 2018, DeCicca produced the first new recordings of folk singer and over-the-road trucker Will Beeley for the Tompkins Square label.

 In 2019, DeCicca toured with Bill Callahan, who named Time The Teacher one of the "Best Texas Records" for UK-based webzine, Mr. Porter.

 During this time, DeCicca also collaborated with experimental artist Mike Shiflet for a project called Walks On the Beach.
 The duo released the Adoption Tapes LP and cassette in 2015.

 2020s

 In early 2021, DeCicca released, via digital platforms, a ten-song album titled The Unlikely Optimist And His Domestic Adventures, featuring collaborations with Augie Meyers as well as with Austin mainstay Ralph White.
 The album was released on vinyl by Worried Songs later that year.
 Tyler Wilcox, writing for Aquarium Drunkard, opined "The Unlikely Optimist is plainspoken without being plain, earthbound but floating free," and that it "isn't a record that grabs you by the collar with its greatness.
 But make no mistake, it's great."

+In 2023, DeCicca released his fifth solo album, New Shadows, which Stereogum reported "features appearances from an eclectic assortment of musicians including Aquilles Navarro of Irreversible Entanglements, David Hidalgo and Steve Berlin of Los Lobos, Jeff Parker, Rosali, James Brandon Lewis, and Brian Harnetty.
+The title track delves deeper into synthesizers and digital voice alteration than ever expected from a Jerry DeCicca project, lacing in saxophone and abundant guitar action too en route to on a sort of alternate-timeline ’80s movie soundtrack vibe."
+Uproxx listed it as a 2023 Album of the Year, saying, "DeCicca mines a very specific aesthetic on New Shadows that derives from once-disreputable, now-beloved albums made in the ’80s by the top troubadours of the ’60s and ’70s."